 What does Self-Sufficiency mean to you?
 Owning your our own home?
 Owning a reliable form of transportation?
 Having an education?
 Having a career?
 Being able to afford enough food to feed your family?
 Having money to save for your or your child’s education?

-When most people think of Public Housing, they think of it as a chance to get back on their feet or to provide a safe environment while trying to stabilize their future.
-For many, Public Housing is not the end goal, it is a stepping stone towards the goals they want to achieve.
+When most people think of Affordable Housing, they think of it as a chance to get back on their feet or to provide a safe environment while trying to stabilize their future.
+For many, Affordable Housing is not the end goal, it is a stepping stone towards the goals they want to achieve.

-The Step Up Program (previously ROSS program) at the Bloomington Housing Authority is designed to help those residents to get the referrals and or other services they need to work towards self-sufficiency.
-There are only two requirements for this program: participants must want to be involved in the program (participation is voluntary) and participants must reside in public housing (Walnut Woods, Crestmont and Reverend Butler).
-There are many barriers that can prevent a person from becoming self-sufficient; Step Up is here to help you navigate through those barriers to reach the goals you feel are vital to your self-sufficiency goal.
+The Step Up Program (previously ROSS program) at the Bloomington Housing Authority is designed to help residents obtain resources necessary to achieve self-sufficiency.
+Participation in the Step Up Program is entirely voluntary.
+Additionally, participants must reside in BHA owned affordable housing (Walnut Woods, Crestmont, and Reverend Butler).
+Barriers can prevent a person from becoming self-sufficient; Step Up is here to help you navigate through and around those barriers to reach your self-sufficiency goals.
 Every effort you make towards your goals brings you one step closer to being self-sufficient.
-The Step Up program can assist in a variety of goals that participants may set for themselves.
-Another aspect of the Step Up program is for individuals with disabilities as well as the senior citizens in our community to be able to age in place for as long as it is safe for them to do so.

 Now that you have safe and secure housing, let’s work together to secure your future!
 Look at all of the services Step Up can assist you with: